Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Variance reduction methods for nonconvex stochastic optimization

 iterations of VR-SPG to achieve the desired $\epsilon$-accuracy.
 Furthermore, considering the batch size parameters $N$ and $b_t$ defined in \eqref{batch_size_vr}, the sample complexity (total number of oracle calls) is bounded by

-This complexity bound improves the $\mathcal{O}(\epsilon^{-4})$ result in Section~\ref{sec_stochastic} to $\mathcal{O}(\epsilon^{-3})$.
+This complexity bound improves the $\mathcal{O}(\epsilon^{-4})$ result in Section~\ref{sec_stochastic} $\mathcal{O}(\epsilon^{-3})$, {which is order-optimal when $\sigma$ is large, supported by the lower bound in \cite{arjevani2023lower}}.
 Additionally, it leverages the weakly convex structure, and in the convex case where $l=0$, it reduces to a $\tilde{\mathcal{O}}(\epsilon^{-2})$ bound, which is nearly optimal for convex optimization.
 To the best of our knowledge, this unified complexity bound for convex and nonconvex optimization is new for variance reduced methods in the literature.